Thwin-Htut-Aung/RAG-with-GPT/README.md

 # RAG-with-GPT
-This a chatbot powered by retrieval-augmented generation and the GPT model that provide information regarding different products.
+This is a chatbot powered by retrieval-augmented generation and the GPT model that provide information regarding different products.